 Instructions

-- In a large bowl, shred the drained canned chicken with two forks.
+- In a large glass bowl, shred the drained canned chicken with two forks.

 - Add the celery, mayonnaise, Greek yogurt, roasted pecans (see: How To Toast Nuts), salt, and pepper, and mix well to combine.
 Gently fold in the diced grapes.